Welcome to the Journalism Program

-Award-winning journalist and Associate Professor of Journalism Vivian Wagner coordinates the journalism program and advises The Black & Magenta.
+Award-winning journalist and Associate Professor of Journalism Vivian Wagner advises The Black & Magenta.
 She is the author of Fiddle: One Woman, Four Strings, and 8,000 Miles of Music, and her articles have appeared in a variety of magazines and literary journals.

 Professor of Communication Jeff Harman teaches video production classes and oversees Orbit TV.
 He received his Ph.D. in Mass Communication from Bowling Green State University, and he also remains active as a media professional, working on various projects for stations in central Ohio and West Virginia, including WZMM, WWBK, WWJM, and WHIZ AM/FM/TV.